 Federal regulations require that key personnel in research involving human subjects undergo training.
 Key personnel are all individuals responsible for the design and conduct of the study.
-All members of the research team are expected to complete online training prior to conducting any activities involving human subjects research.
-The IRB will not approve protocols in which study personnel do not have current, completed University of Arizona CITI human subjects training.
-Find details here.
+All members of the research team are expected to complete training prior to conducting any research activities involving human subjects.
+The IRB will not approve protocols in which study personnel do not have current, completed, and appropriate human subjects training.
+Find details <a href="https://example.com/hem-examp